 9. The temperatures on the mountain are extremely cold

 The conditions on the mountain are extremely harsh.
 In the winter, the temperature can go down to −45 °C (−49 °F) and it still freezes in the summer as well.

 The average temperature over the year is just −27 °C (−17 °F).
-This also means that Mount Logan has a permanent ice cap which is extremely thick and can reach up to 300 meters (980 feet) in certain areas.
+This also means that Mount Logan has a permanent ice cap that is extremely thick and can reach up to 300 meters (980 feet) in certain areas.

 10. The first ascent of Mount Logan happened in 1925

-The first time a suggestion as made to reach the top of Mount Logan was in 1922 when a curious geologist approached the Alpine Club of Canada.
+The first time a suggestion was made to reach the top of Mount Logan was in 1922 when a curious geologist approached the Alpine Club of Canada.
 It wasn’t until a couple of years later though that action was taken.

 In 1925, the team of climbers spent 65 days walking to the mountain, climbing it and becoming the first people to reach the top of Mount Logan, descending it, and coming back in one piece.

 Since then, numerous other ascents to the top of the mountain have been completed.

 11. It was named after the founder of the GSC